 It has an extensive library of user-created models that are readily downloadable and major plugins like converting your files to make them ready for the virtual viewing.

-If you have some amount of experience with 3D modeling software you can opt for 3DS Max, or Rhinoceros too.
+If you have some amount of experience with 3D modeling software (you will need a 3d printer that is affordable) you can opt for 3DS Max, or Rhinoceros too.

 - Cloud Rendering